 The Disability Policy Seminar partners are working with state captains in each state to coordinate and schedule this year’s Hill visits.

-Partners will schedule Senate appointments while state captains will make House of Representatives appointments.
+Partners will schedule Senate appointments and state captains will make House of Representatives appointments.
 State captains will coordinate with state delegations.

 When registering, be sure to indicate that you want to attend the Hill visits in order to be contacted by your state captain.
 State delegations will have time to meet and discuss their Hill meetings during the first day of the Disability Policy Seminar.

-Whether this is your first visit to the Hill or a repeat visit, we will help you prepare for a successful meeting through the trainings at the Disability Policy Seminar, with fact sheets to leave behind with members of Congress or their staff, and with a pre-event webinar.
+Whether this is your first visit to the Hill or a repeat visit, the Disability Policy Seminar will help you prepare for a successful meeting.
+We will also provide fact sheets that you can leave behind with members of Congress or their staff.